 - Get involved in bat conservation!
 Use our Creating Bat Habitat resources to improve habitat for bats in your area.
 You can start by reducing lighting around your home, minimize tree clearing, and protect streams and wetlands.
 Try to incorporate one or more snags into your landscape, keeping old and damaged trees when possible.
 Snags provide important habitat for bats and other backyard wildlife.
-For more information on living with bats, and instructions for how to build a bat house, download the "Living with Wildlife: Bats" publication.
+For more information on living with bats, and instructions for how to install a bat box, download the "Living with Wildlife: Bats" publication.

 - Center Valley Animal Rescue, 360-765-0598